Journal of Information Systems Education (JISE)

 ISCAP Conference

 The Information Systems & Computing Academic Professionals (ISCAP) Conference is a peer-reviewed conference for academic professionals and institutions of higher learning focused on Information Systems education including (but not limited to) model curriculum, assessment, distance education challenges, capstone and service-learning projects, and information systems research geared toward educators.
-ISCAP 2023 in Albuquerque, New Mexico was a great success!
-ISCAP 2024 will be held in Baltimore, Maryland on Wednesday, November 6 - Saturday, November 9, 2024.
+ISCAP 2025 in Louisville, Kentucky was a great success!
+ISCAP 2026 will be held in Asheville, North Carolina on Wednesday, November 4 - Saturday, November 7, 2026.
 Check out https://www.iscap.us/ for full details regarding the call for participation, key dates, and more.

 Copyright Information